 That means that policy proposals that have been advanced in the stratification literature are often sound in that they reflect a systemic understanding of problem structures, still fall short because they neglect the importance of systemic dynamics and hierarchies.
 The institutional framework does not change because some agents have - temporarily - a bit more money, for instance.
-With the market dynamics and institutional dynamics we have identified with the help of the complex system framework, structural factors are in place that reassert themselves and re-establish a hierarchy with concomitant distribution structures.
+With the market dynamics and institutional dynamics we have identified with the help of the complex system framework, structural factors are in place that reassert themselves and reestablish a hierarchy with concomitant distribution structures.

-Bottom-up, endogenous institutional change (e.g., Daniel DellaPosta, Victor Nee, and Sonja Opper 2017) will have to be the focus for action of agents seeking structural changes, then (e.g., Vitor V. Vasconcelos, Francisco C. Santos, and Jorge M. Pacheco 2013).
+Bottom-up, endogenous institutional change (e.g., DellaPosta et al. 2017) will have to be the focus for action of agents seeking structural changes, then (e.g., Vasconcelos et al. 2013).
 We can draw a parallel, here, for instance to sustainable development goals and policies emphasized to reach them, because there, as well, the focus is on markets and top-down policies, and neglects that the policies shaping markets, and that have shaped the outcomes we have begun to see, are set by powerful agents with specific interests who do not appear to have an interest in the radical reorientation of economic structures that is required to prevent a worsening of global suffering.